-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(c); 40 CFR Part 122.44(I)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+Federal Regulations [CWA §303(d)(4); CWA §402(c); 40 CFR Part 122.44(l)] require a reissued permit to be as stringent as the previous permit with some exceptions.
+Backsliding (a less stringent permit limitation) is only allowed under certain conditions.

-- ✓ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ Material and substantial alterations or additions to the permitted facility occurred after permit issuance justify the application of a less stringent effluent limitation. - The permittee has closed the treatment systems associated with Outfall #003 and has eliminated the discharge through that outfall.
-The wastewater generated is now recycled back into the plant for further ethanol production.
-Since the discharge has been eliminated, it is no longer necessary to require any discharge monitoring in the permit.
-The effluent monitoring requirements have been removed from the permit. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) which would have justified the application of a less stringent effluent limitation. - This permit changes WET testing requirements from pass/fail to monitoring only for toxic units.
-This change reflects modifications to Missouri's Effluent Regulation found at 10 CSR 20-7.015.
-40 CFR 122.44(d)(1)(ii) requiring the department to establish effluent limitations to control all parameters which have the reasonable potential to cause or contribute to an excursion above any state water quality standard, including state narrative criteria.
-The previous permit imposed a pass/fail limitation without collecting sufficient numerical data to conduct an analytical reasonable potential analysis.
-The permit writer has made a reasonable potential analysis/determination which concluded the facility does not currently have reasonable potential but monitoring is required.
-Implementation of the toxic unit monitoring requirement will allow the department to effect numeric criteria in accordance with water quality standards established under CWA §303. - ✓ The Department determined technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - The previous permit contained a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4); however, there was no determination as to whether the discharges have reasonable potential to cause or contribute to excursion of those general water quality standards in the previous permit.
+- ✓ Limitations in this operating permit for the reissuance conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ✓ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) which would have justified the application of a less stringent effluent limitation. - Five years of DMR data were available to the permit writer and support converting some limitations to benchmarks.
+Data for BOD, oil & grease, settleable solids, and total suspended solids showed no reasonable potential to exceed water quality standards, either numeric or narrative, therefore a limits are removed and replaced with a technology benchmark. - ✓ The Department determined technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - Limits were raised from 17 μg/L to 19 μg/L on chlorine.
+The previous limits were applied in error based on an RPA.
+This discharge consists of only stormwater, which is not a consistent discharge.
+Because the discharge is not consistent, RPAs are not applicable.
+This permit applies the acute water quality standard for protection of aquatic life, a more appropriate limitation based on stormwater discharges. - The previous permit contained a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4); however, there was no determination as to whether the discharges have reasonable potential to cause or contribute to excursion of those general water quality standards in the previous permit.
 Federal regulations 40 CFR 122.44(d)(1)(iii) requires that in instances were reasonable potential (RP) to cause or contribute to an exceedance of a water quality standard exists, a numeric limitation must be included in the permit.
 Rather than conducting the appropriate RP determination and establishing numeric effluent limitations for specific pollutant parameters, the previous permit simply placed the prohibitions in the permit.
 These conditions were removed from the permit.
 Appropriate reasonable potential determinations were conducted for each general criterion listed in 10 CSR 20-7.031(4) and effluent limitations were placed in the permit for those general criteria where it was determined the discharge had reasonable potential to cause or contribute to excursions of the general criteria.
 Specific effluent limitations were not included for those general criteria where it was determined that the discharges will not cause or contribute to excursions of general criteria.
 Removal of the prohibitions does not reduce the protections of the permit or allow for impairment of the receiving stream.
 The permit maintains sufficient effluent limitations, monitoring requirements and best management practices to protect water quality.

-ANTIDEGRADATION:
+ANTIDEGRADATION REVIEW:

-For process water discharge with new, altered, or expanding discharges, the department is to document, by means of antidegradation review, if the use of a water body's available assimilative capacity is justified.
+For process water discharge with new, altered, or expanding discharges, the Department is to document, by means of antidegradation review, if the use of a water body's available assimilative capacity is justified.
 In accordance with Missouri's water quality regulations for antidegradation [10 CSR 20-7.031(3)], degradation may be justified by documenting the socio-economic importance of a discharge after determining the necessity of the discharge.
-Facilities must submit the antidegradation review request to the department prior to establishing, altering, or expanding discharges.
+Facilities must submit the antidegradation review request to the Department prior to establishing, altering, or expanding discharges.
 See http://dnr.mo.gov/env/wpp/permits/antideg-implementation.htm